AlloyAbasali/Python-CPS-3320/README.md

 Project #3   Preterm_births.ipynb

-Description: A complete "Web Dev Story" that adopts a Design Thinking approach to address a social problem in NJ using python libraries
+Description: A complete "CS Story" that adopts a Design Thinking approach to address a social problem in NJ using python libraries